Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 julia> fulltype(Hi{Int}, NamedTuple{(:content,),Tuple{Real}})
 Hi{var"#s9"} where var"#s9"<:Real
 ```
 Here, the last positional argument can be omitted whose default value would be determined by the [`isparameterbounds`](@ref) function which successively calls the [`isparameterbound`](@ref) function on each of the named parameter.
-Note that similar to the situation of the [`reparameter`](@ref) function in this subsection, the [`isparameterbound`](@ref) function called here is also the version that takes the parameter name as the input rather than that of the position order.
+Note that similar to the situation of the [`reparameter`](@ref) function in this subsubsection, the [`isparameterbound`](@ref) function called here is also the version that takes the parameter name as the input rather than that of the position order.

 #### Type helpers with predefined contents